Manage public session devices

 How are public sessions different from guest mode?

 Guest browsing is useful for quickly browsing the web.
 However, with guest browsing, you can’t preconfigure apps, limit the session length, enforce a variety of security policies, or manage sessions in a way most businesses and schools require. public session browsing allows you to enforce many user policies without requiring each user to sign in.

-On what Chrome devices can I run public sessions?
+What devices can run public sessions?